dashdotdotdashdotdot/MyBlog/content/post/2023-10-06-how-to-beat-the-s-p-500-by-not-trying/index.md

 # Measuring performance

-In "Buffet's Alpha," Table 2 reports the Beta, Average Excess Return, Total Volatility, Idiosyncratic Volatility, Sharpe Ratio, Information Ratio and Leverage of Berkshire Hathaway in Column 1 and that of the "Overall Stock Market Performance," as a reference in Column 4.
+In "Buffett's Alpha," Table 2 reports the Beta, Average Excess Return, Total Volatility, Idiosyncratic Volatility, Sharpe Ratio, Information Ratio and Leverage of Berkshire Hathaway in Column 1 and that of the "Overall Stock Market Performance," as a reference in Column 4.
 The first row of Table 1 below replicates the first Column of Table 4.
 In Addition, I present Alpha in the last column that matches Alpha in Column one of Table 4 from Buttet's Alpha as well.
 This is an analysis of the performance of Berkshire Hathaway using the time interval considered in the paper (10/1976-3/2017).

 The numbers are obtained as follows.
 First, I downloaded the returns on Berkshire Hathaway from WRDS.
 Second, I downloaded the "Fama French Factors" from Ken French's website, and merge.
 Third, I downloaded the factors UMD, BAB, and QMJ from AQR's website.
 Fourth, I eliminated rows outside of the desired time period.
 Fifth, create excess returns for BRK by subtracting the risk-free rate from the returns on BRK.